 Attendance: students are expected to attend every lecture and every recitation.
 Because Ohio State does not have a universal student absence policy, absences will be considered on a case by case basis.
 Your case may be strengthened with documentation such as doctor's notes, OSU athletics schedules, court summons, advance notice, and strong prior attendance.
 In the event of illness, personal medical details are none of my business.
-In the event of an excused missed recitation assignment or exam, it is the student's responsibility to schedule a mutually agreeable time with their TA or professor to complete the assignment.
+In the event of an excused missed, in-class assignment, recitation assignment, or exam, it is the student's responsibility to schedule a mutually agreeable time with their TA or professor to complete the assignment.
+Just because a student is absent does not guarantee they will be given an opportunity to make up an assignment.

 Disability and Learning Accommodations: students with documented accommodations should discuss their needs with the professor as soon as possible, and ensure all necessary requirements have been fulfilled on behalf of the Ohio State Office of Student Life Disability Services.
+Students requiring accommodations must provide availability a week in advance for exams.

 The University strives to make all learning experiences as accessible as possible.
 If you anticipate or experience academic barriers based on your disability (including mental health, chronic or temporary medical conditions), please let me know immediately so that we can privately discuss options.
 To establish reasonable accommodations, I may request that you register with Student Life Disability Services.
 After registration, make arrangements with me as soon as possible to discuss your accommodations so that they may be implemented in a timely fashion.
-SLDS contact information: slds@osu.edu; 614-292-3307; slds
+SLDS contact information: slds@osu.edu; 614-292-3307; slds.osu.edu; 098 Baker Hall, 113 W. 12th Avenue.